 How to Incorporate Ergonomics in Retail Design

 Lack of information is one of the biggest barriers store managers face with retail ergonomics.
 As a result, they aren't in a position to train employees properly.
-According to the IBM Institute for Business Value, inadequate experience, equipment, and training prevents some retailers from embracing ergonomics entirely.
+Inadequate experience, equipment, and training prevents some retailers from embracing ergonomics entirely.

 Accessories for Retail Ergonomics